 A stroke is defined as a sudden loss of brain function due to a blocked or burst blood vessel.
 There are two classifications of stroke, ischemic and hemorrhagic.
 Ischemic strokes account for approximately 80 percent of all strokes and result from blockage of the blood supply to the brain.
 Hemorrhagic strokes account for the remaining 20 percent of all strokes and result from bleeding in the brain.…

-‘‘Do people get less happy as they get older?’’
+??Do people get less happy as they get older???
 This question has been addressed by researchers who focus on aging and subjective well-being (SWB).
 SWB is used to describe the subjective experience, as opposed to the objective conditions, of life (Okun and Stock).
-What matters most in this regard is how people perceive life rather than the actual circumstances of their live…
+What matters most in this regard is how people perceive life rather than the actual circumstances of their lives.
+SWB has both an affec…

 In Africa south of the Sahara, many older persons (especially women) are illiterate and do not know their birthdate or chronological age.
-African cultural definitions of old age usually are functional: people are ‘‘old’’ when they lose their strength, and also, for women, when they no longer menstruate or give birth to children.
-The United Nations defines older persons as t…
+African cultural definitions of old age usually are functional: people are ??old?? when they lose their strength, and also, for women, when they no longer menstruate or give birth to children.
+The United Nations defines older persons as those age sixty and over …

 Contemporary exploration of the ethical issues concerning suicide and assisted suicide has focused almost exclusively on a single form of suicide: physician-assisted suicide in terminal illness.
 Ethical issues concerning suicide in old age, independent of illness, are rarely if ever openly Controversial assisted suicide advocate Jack Kevorkian (right) speaks at a press conference held with hi…

-The term sundown syndrome, also known as sundowning, refers to an increase in agitation during the late afternoon and evening hours in individuals with Alzheimer’s Disease and related dementias.
+The term sundown syndrome, also known as sundowning, refers to an increase in agitation during the late afternoon and evening hours in individuals with Alzheimer?s Disease and related dementias.
 Agitation is a class of behavior problems that include disruptive vocalization, physical aggression, and motor restlessness.
-This syndrome is said to affect between 10 and 37 percent of dementia pat…
+This syndrome is said to affect between 10 and 37 percent of dementia patients.…

 Surgery on elderly people was once uncommon, but as the population has aged it has become much more frequent.
-There has also been a change in who is thought of as old, and studies based on someone sixty-five years old provide incomplete insight into the issues surrounding appropriate therapies for the ‘‘new’’ geriatric patient.
-The traditional view of risk for surgical proc…
+There has also been a change in who is thought of as old, and studies based on someone sixty-five years old provide incomplete insight into the issues surrounding appropriate therapies for the ??new?? geriatric patient.
+The traditional view of risk for surgical procedures has focused more …

 Most surveys have several common characteristics (Fowler).
 Their purpose is to generate information that statistically summarizes issues of interest in the study population.
 This information is collected by asking people (respondents) questions, either in person or over the telephone.
 In most cases, a sampling strategy is used to select only a fraction of the population that is actually interviewe…